Israel: Israeli-occupied territories

-In 1967, as a result of the Six-Day War, Israel captured and occupied the West Bank (including East Jerusalem), the Gaza Strip and the Golan Heights.
-Israel also captured the Sinai Peninsula but returned it to Egypt as part of the 1979 Egypt–Israel peace treaty.
+In 1967, as a result of the Six-Day War, Israel captured and occupied the West Bank (including East Jerusalem) from Jordan, the Gaza Strip and the Sinai Peninsula from Egypt, and the Golan Heights from Syria.
+After an agreement was reached between Israel and Syria a year after the Yom Kippur War, a buffer zone monitored by the United Nations Disengagement Observer Force (UNDOF) was established in 1974.
+Also sparked by the Yom Kippur War, Egypt and Israel reached a peace agreement due to the 1978 Camp David Accords and the 1979 Egypt-Israel Peace Treaty, both mediated by former American President Jimmy Carter.
+In the mediation, Egypt agreed to formally recognise Israel and to heavily demilitarise the Sinai, in exchange for Israel to fully return the Sinai to Egypt in 1982; however, Egypt refused to take in the Gaza Strip and it therefore remained under Israeli occupation until the 2005 disengagement plan.
 Between 1982 and 2000, Israel occupied part of southern Lebanon, in what was known as the Security Belt.
 Since capture of these territories, Israeli settlements and military installations have been built within each of them, except Lebanon.

 The Golan Heights and East Jerusalem have been fully incorporated under Israeli law but not under international law.
 Israel has applied civilian law to both areas and granted their inhabitants permanent residency status and the ability to apply for citizenship.
 The UN Security Council has declared the annexation of the Golan Heights and East Jerusalem to be "null and void" and continues to view the territories as occupied.
 The status of East Jerusalem in any future peace settlement has at times been a difficult issue in negotiations between Israeli governments and representatives of the Palestinians.

-Israeli West Bank barrier is a separation barrier built by Israel along the Green Line and inside parts of the West Bank.
+The Israeli West Bank barrier is a separation barrier built by Israel along the Green Line and inside parts of the West Bank.

-The West Bank excluding East Jerusalem is known as the Judea and Samaria Area.
-The almost 400,000 Israeli settlers residing in the area are considered part of Israel's population, have Knesset representation, are subject to a large part of Israel's civil and criminal laws, and their output is considered part of Israel's economy.
+The West Bank area, excluding East Jerusalem, is known as the Judea and Samaria Area.The almost 400,000 Israeli settlers residing in the area are considered part of Israel's population, have Knesset representation, are subject to a large part of Israel's civil and criminal laws, and their output is considered part of Israel's economy.
 (Note: Israeli population and economic data covers the economic territory of Israel, including the Golan Heights, East Jerusalem and Israeli settlements in the West Bank.)
 The land is not considered part of Israel under Israeli law, as Israel has consciously refrained from annexing the territory, without ever relinquishing its legal claim to the land or defining a border.
 Israeli political opposition to annexation primarily stems from the perceived "demographic threat" of incorporating the West Bank's Palestinian population into Israel.
 Outside of the Israeli settlements, the West Bank remains under direct Israeli military rule, and Palestinians in the area cannot become Israeli citizens.